exercism/csharp/exercises/practice/bob/.approaches/introduction.md

 - If the body of an `if` statement is only one line, curly braces aren't needed.
 Some teams may still require them in their style guidelines, though.

+- To compare the performance of the approaches, check out the [Performance approach][approach-performance].

 [trim]: https://learn.microsoft.com/en-us/dotnet/api/system.string.trim?view=net-7.0
 [endswith]: https://learn.microsoft.com/en-us/dotnet/api/system.string.endswith?view=net-6.0
 [switch]: https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/statements/selection-statements#the-switch-statement